 #GrayHairMovement is here to stay, and I feel like my experience can inspire other women to join it.
 Now, after quitting coloring my hair, I blossom like never before and get tons of compliments every day.
 Moreover, this decision led me to other brave actions, such as designing a new profession and spreading my words online.
-Read on to learn from my story of self-love and acceptance!
+Read on to learn from my gray hair transition story, a story of self-love and acceptance!

 I was born and raised in Argentina.
 I always loved dancing, acting, and striking poses for photos.
 I was also good at math, and so I developed a successful career in Market Research.
 My profession took me from Buenos Aires to London, and from working as an executive for top brands to having my own blooming agency.
 During these 2 decades, I became an expert in brands, image, and in communicating emotions to people.